Kaunos Coinage by Russell A. Augustin, AU Capital Management, LLC

 Kaunos was a prominent trading center in Asia Minor alongside Lycia and Caria.
 It was mentioned by ancient authors specifically because of how its customs and language differed from Caria.
 Until recently, it was not possible to decisively attribute any archaic or classical Kaunos coinage, which is unusual considering its importance during these periods.

-Thanks to the persistence of academics and archaeologists across the world, our understanding of ancient history is constantly evolving.
-This coin is a perfect example: until the 1980s, little was understood about the Carian language.
+Thanks to the persistence of academics and archaeologists across the world, our understanding of ancient coin history is constantly evolving.
+This Kaunos Coinage is a perfect example: until the 1980s, little was understood about the Carian language.
 Egyptologists were able to aid in the deciphering, using Carian inscriptions found in Egypt to cross-reference and to begin to comprehend the language, allowing us to better understand the coins of the region.

-While the obverse of this coin has similar attributes to Nike, the latest research into the customs of the region indicates that it is in fact the Greek god Iris, the messenger of Hera.
+While the obverse of this coin has similar attributes to the goddess Nike, the latest research into the customs of the region indicates that it is in fact the Greek goddess Iris, the messenger of Hera.
 Unlike Nike, and as shown on this coin, Iris is generally shown holding a kerykeion (also known as a caduceus: a “herald’s staff”, a symbol of a messenger) and a wreath in either hand.

 The attribution of the obverse as Iris has aided in interpreting the reverse.
 The series featured a reverse which evolved over time, beginning with a crude triangular punch mark, then as a central device with horn-like tags, and eventually with handles as depicted in this coin.